stetson06/stetson06.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 <br>
 Firstly, we can see a peak Classification Accuracy on the validation set of around **89%** which is higher than the **83%** we saw for the baseline network.

-Secondly, and what we were really looking to see, is that gap between the Classification Accuracy on the training set, and the validation set has been mostly eliminated.
-The two lines are trending up at more or less the same rate across all epochs of training - and the accuracy on the training set also never reach 100% as it did before meaning that we are indeed seeing this *generalization* that we want!
+Secondly, and what we were really looking to see, is that gap between the Classification Accuracy on the training set and the validation set has been mostly eliminated.
+The two lines are trending up at more or less the same rate across all epochs of training - and the accuracy on the training set also never reaches 100% as it did before, meaning that we are indeed seeing this *generalization* that we want!
 The addition of Dropout does appear to have remedied the overfitting that we saw in the baseline network.
-This is because, while some neurons are turned off during each mini-batch iteration of training - all will have their turn, many times, to be updated - just in a way where no neuron, or combination of neurons will become so hard-wired to certain features found in the training data!

 <br>
 #### Performance On The Test Set

-During training, we assessed our updated networks performance on both the training set and the validation set.
-Here, like we did for the baseline network, we will get a view of how well our network performs when predict on data that was *no part* of the training process whatsoever - our test set.
+During training, we assessed our updated network's performance on both the training set and the validation set.
+Here, like we did for the baseline network, we will get a view of how well our network performs when predicting on data that was *no part* of the training process whatsoever - our test set.

-We run the exact same code as we did for the baseline network, with the only change being to ensure we are loading in network file for the updated network
+We run the exact same code as we did for the baseline network, with the only change being to ensure we are loading in the network file for the updated network.

 <br>
 #### Test Set Classification Accuracy

 Our baseline network achieved a **75% Classification Accuracy** on the test set.
-With the addition of Dropout we saw both a reduction in overfitting, and an increased *validation set* accuracy.
+With the addition of Dropout, we saw both a reduction in overfitting and an increased *validation set* accuracy.
 On the test set, we again see an increase vs. the baseline, with an **85% Classification Accuracy**.

 <br>
 #### Test Set Confusion Matrix

 As mentioned above, while overall Classification Accuracy is very useful, but it can hide what is really going on with the network's predictions!

 The standout insight for the baseline network was that Bananas has only a 20% Classification Accuracy, very frequently being confused with Lemons.
-It will be interesting to see if the extra *generalization* forced upon the network with the application of Dropout helps this.
+It will be interesting to see if the extra *generalization* forced upon the network with the application of Dropout helps with this.

-Running the same code from the baseline section on results for our updated network, we get the following output:
+Running the same code from the baseline section on results for our updated network, we get the following output for Confusion Matrix:

 ```